brightmood/CMinusCompiler/README.md

 1. You can use functions, arrays, and global variable like C.
 2. You can use type casting like C.
 3. It supports four data types: char, int, double and String.
-All of them is singed.
+All of them is signed.
 4. Bit computing and logic computing is supported.

 Bad news: